Sahar541998/why-not/README.md

 # why-not
-All the redundant React hook in one place
+All the redundant React hooks in one place